 Before they can access their examination timetable online, candidates are asked to certify that they have read the Instructions to Candidates which explains the conduct required of candidates in the examination room as well as detailing more general instructions for before, during and after an examination.

 Candidates may use calculators in the examination room only as specified by the University and as permitted by the rubric of individual examination papers.
 All students must now use the University-approved calculator, stamped with the University logo (please note that the old dolphin logo will also be acceptable).
 Calculators without the logo will not be accepted.
 Calculators may only be purchased from the Student Union Shop at Highfield; Ocean and Earth Sciences students should contact their Faculty Student Office directly.
 Calculators must be as bought and show only 3 modes; any that are found to have been tampered with to enable more modes will be confiscated and a report made to the Dean.

 Candidates may use dictionaries only if the rubric allows or the candidate brings to the examination room a letter from their tutor permitting the use of a specified dictionary.

 Normally no candidate will be permitted to enter the examination room more than half an hour after an examination has begun (fifteen minutes in the case of a CAA test) or to leave the room during the first half hour (fifteen minutes in the case of a CAA test), or the last fifteen minutes of the time allowed for the examination.

 Any candidate using or attempting to use unfair means to gain advantage in an examination, or any candidate suspected of cheating, will be required by the invigilator to hand in all their written work and to resume writing in a new examination answer book.
-A full report will be submitted to the Dean via the faculty SAA team.
-This course of action will also be taken if such an incident occurs during a CAA exam.

 - Distribution of Scripts of Examinations Organised Centrally